RUTH KEATING

 She regularly acts as junior counsel in the High Court, Court of Appeal and Supreme Court and as sole counsel in the High Court, adjudications and arbitrations.
 In addition to advisory and drafting work, Ruth has extensive trial advocacy experience, ranging from short to multi-week hearings and appellate work.

-She is a member of the Attorney General’s C Panel of Junior Counsel to the Crown and is also called to the Bar of Ireland.
+She is a member of the Attorney General’s C Panel of Junior Counsel to the Crown and is also called to the Bar of Ireland and the Bar of Northern Ireland.

 Ruth was previously a judicial assistant to Lady Arden and Lord Kitchin at the Supreme Court and a research assistant at the Law Commission of England and Wales.